-Interestingly, the Minack itself has terrible pedestrian access from the road within the Minack grounds forcing people to walk on a narrow tilted grass verge, which they have further narrowed, removing the cord that used to encourage passing cars to stay off it.
+Interestingly, the Minack itself has terrible pedestrian access from the road within the Minack grounds forcing people to walk on a narrow tilted grass verge, which they have further narrowed, removing the cord that used to encourage passing cars to stay off it and away from pedestrians.
 From the main entry to that grass verge, no path at all is provided and pedestrians walk alongside all motor vehicles.
 If the Minack can't keep their own house in order, does anyone seriously expect them to pay to maintain a new off-premises path once they have paid to build it?
 In fact this proposed new off-road path outside the grounds of the Minack could decrease the net safety of a journey on foot, not least because it is not continuous and introduces two road crossings whereas the existing road route has none.
 The second, uphill crossing, is on a tight blind bend - just possible with slow traffic or a guided group, but not when an unbroken stream of cars enters or exits the Minack and people are impatient.

 This path proposal has been discussed and supported by the shadowy Porthcurno Coastal Community Team (CCT), who refuse to discuss pavements and traffic reduction and have explicitly given a higher priority to building a new road than to park and ride discussions, as reported in their 2017 Action Plan document.
 (Scroll down for contact details for CCT and other groups on this page.)